Malaria Found in African Rats Linked to Virulent Human Form

 Amplifying Entire Mitochondrial Genomes Yields New Insight into Malarial Parasite Evolution

 Malarial parasite Plasmodium berghei

-"This is the first time that a relationship has been found between human and rodent malaria," says Susan Perkins, Assistant Curator of Invertebrate Zoology at the Museum.
-"In all past studies, P. falciparum seemed to not be closely related to anything else but the chimpanzee parasite.
+For more information, see P. falciparum seemed to not be closely related to anything else but the chimpanzee parasite.
 But this study places it in a sister group of parasites from rodents."

 The maternally inherited mitochondria of Plasmodium are among the smallest known in eukaryotes, containing only three protein-coding genes and a total of only about 6,000 nucleotides (the mitochondrial genomes of human and other animals are about 16,000 bases).
 The genome is also unusual because of its organization into linear, tandemly repeated DNA.
 These features allowed Perkins to take the unusual step of amplifying the entire genome in a single piece via polymerase chain reaction (PCR) and then sequence it to reconstruct the whole genome.
 The analysis that produced the phylogenetic tree was based on the sequences of the three protein-coding genes (a total of about 3,300 DNA characters).